Find out when the best time for blueberry picking is in your area. Or when to find them local berries at your farmer's market or grocery store.

 People are looking to eat foods that contain a high level of nutrition in hopes of fighting off diseases like cancer.

-One of the foods at the top of that list is blueberries.
+One of the foods at the top of that list is fresh blueberries.
 So it's no surprise that more and more places are growing them.

 Also at the end I will make mention of wild blueberries.